Categories

 Tempered Glass

-As a result, the glass is the perfect choice for regions that experience heavy wind loads or thermal stress.
+As a result, this glass is a perfect choice for regions that experience heavy wind loads or thermal stress.
 Moreover, other than excellent impact resilience, tempered glass also offers benefits.

-Heat Resistance – In comparison to ordinary glass, tempered glass offers up to five times better heat resistance.
+In comparison to ordinary glass, tempered glass offers higher thermal resistance compared to standard annealed glass.
 It can withstand high temperatures quickly, showing excellent heat control properties.
 As a result, you can enjoy greater heat insulation, as well as reduced energy costs.

 Heat Strengthened Glass

-Heat-strengthened glass is a type of processed glass which offers better thermal resistance and is twice as tough as standard glass.
+Heat-strengthened glass is a type of processed glass that offers better thermal resistance and is twice as tough as standard glass.
 Consequently, it befits security needs perfectly.
 Heat-strengthened glass also provides numerous advantages.

-Unique Breakage System – Unlike other glasses, heat-strengthened glass cracks radially, from the breakage point to the edges of the glass into large and sharp fragments.
+Unlike other glasses, heat-strengthened glass cracks radially, from the breakage point to the edges of the glass, into large and sharp fragments.
 This creates a support system for the cracked pieces.
-As a result, the pieces remain intact and do not fall off, reducing the risk of injury.
+As a result, it breaks into larger fragments that may remain in place but can still fall out.

 Fire Resistant Glass